-Artificial Urinary Sphincter
+Artificial Urinary Sphincter (AUS)

-Normally, a small muscle called a urinary sphincter will control the flow of urine from your bladder.
-While the muscle is contracted, it closes the opening of the bladder stopping urine from coming out.
 In order to urinate, the urinary sphincter relaxes, unblocking the opening in the bladder and allowing the urine to flow through the urethra (the tube that carries urine) and out of your body.

-This part imitates the function of the sphincter.
+- Urethral Cuff: This part imitates the function of the sphincter.
 It wraps around your urethra to control the flow of urine.
 The cuff fills with liquid and closes the urethra, stopping urine from passing.
 When the cuff is empty, it opens, allowing urine to pass.

-The pump either empties or fills the cuff with liquid.
+- Control Pump: The pump either empties or fills the cuff with liquid.
 It is usually placed in your scrotum.

-The balloon acts as a reservoir for the liquid when the cuff is empty.
+- Pressure Regulating Balloon: The balloon acts as a reservoir for the liquid when the cuff is empty.
 The liquid empties and returns to the cuff after you have urinated.
 This is where the fluid is moved to when the urethral cuff is open or deflated.
 It’s inserted below the abdomen and rests behind your abdominal muscles.

-The AUS controls the flow of urine by closing and opening the urethra.
-Normally the cuff will remain closed.
-When you are ready to urinate, you have to squeeze the pump in your scrotum.
 The pump will move the fluid from the urethral cuff into the balloon.
-The cuff will then open allowing urine to pass through the urethra and it will stay open for about 3 minutes so that you can urinate.
+The cuff will then open, allowing urine to pass through the urethra, and it will stay open for about 3 minutes so that you can urinate.
 The cuff then closes automatically.

-As with any medical procedure, there are some risks involved.
+However, as with any medical procedure, there are some risks involved.
 Although not common, the following problems and side effects can occur:

 - Pain